RSCC Policies & Guidelines

-	- Student Assistance: Students who require accommodations for the use of a service animal should contact the RSCC Disability Services office at the Harriman campus, ext.
-4546 or the Oak Ridge campus at ext.
-2003.
+- Student Assistance: Students who require accommodations for the use of a service animal should contact the RSCC Disability Services office at extension 2003.
 Students may also contact the Dean of Students with questions or complaints at ext.
-4550, Harriman Campus.
+4540, Harriman Campus.

-- Employee Assistance: Faculty or Staff who require a service animal should consult the Human Resources Director, ADA Coordinator, Harriman campus, ext.
-4679
+- Employee Assistance: Faculty or staff who require a service animal should consult the Human Resources director or the Disability Services director, Harriman campus, ext.
+4679.

-The Executive Vice President of Business and Finance or designee must approve any exceptions to this policy at ext.
-4517, Harriman Campus.
-Please refer to the Facilities Use Policy.
+The Vice President of Business and Finance or designee must approve any exceptions to this policy at ext.
+4517, Harriman campus.
+Please refer to the Facilities Use policy.

 The Dean of Students shall be responsible for development and maintenance of this policy for issuance by the president.